-Sex abuse is a generic term, which is used to describe any type of unwanted sexual activity.
+Sex abuse is a generic term, which is used to describe any unwanted sexual activity.
 Perpetrators of sexual abuse usually take advantage of victims, make threats, or use force.
-Sex abuse does not have to be physical contact; it can happen online, and this is becoming more and more common with child sex abuse cases today.
-In a lot of cases, the child will not understand what is happening to them – they may not realise it is abuse and they may not even realise that what is happening is wrong.
+Sex abuse does not have to be physical contact; it can happen online, becoming more and more common with child sex abuse cases today.
+In many cases, the child will not understand what is happening to them – they may not realise it is abuse, and they may not even realise that what is happening is wrong.

-It’s important to recognise that there are two types of child abuse – known as contact abuse and non-contact abuse.
-Let’s take a look at both in further detail to give you a better understanding:
+It’s important to recognise two types of child abuse – known as contact abuse and non-contact abuse.
+As part of this sexual abuse compensation calculator guide, let’s take a look at both to provide a better understanding:

 Contact abuse refers to cases whereby an abuser makes physical contact with a child.
 Examples include:

 - Making a child take their clothes off